lillallol/temp/README.md

 </details>

 <details>
-<summary>6.
-TypeScript reserves the least possible syntax from JavaScript.
+<summary>TypeScript reserves the least possible syntax from JavaScript.
 </summary>

 You just need these two things: